cetio/lmd/README.md

 # LLMD

-A tiny, pragmatic D client for OpenAI-style chat and text completions.
-Small, explicit, and practical — designed to be easy to read and to work seamlessly with LMStudio for running models locally.

-LLMD focuses on being minimal and predictable while handling the common LLM tasks you actually need.
+LLMD provides endpoint and model support for local and remote LLM/AI models.
+Natively, it is designed to provide extensive and dynamic support for OpenAI with agnostic model and endpoint interfaces.

 ## Features